cran-task-views/MixedModels/MixedModels.md

 **Authors**: Ben Bolker, Michael Agronah, ??

-*Mixed models* are a broad class of statistical models used to analyze data where observations can be assigned to discrete groups, and where the parameters describing the differences are treated as *random variables*.
+*Mixed models* are a broad class of statistical models used to analyze data where observations can be assigned *a priori* to discrete groups, and where the parameters describing the differences between groups are treated as random variables.
 They are also described as *multilevel*, or *hierarchical*,  models; *longitudinal* data are often analyzed in this framework.
 Mixed models can be fitted in either frequentist or Bayesian frameworks.

 **Scope**: only including models that incorporate *continuous* (usually although not always Gaussian) latent variables; this excludes packages that handle hidden Markov Models, finite (discrete) mixture models, latent Markov models, etc.

 There is a large number of mixed model packages for bioinformatic applications found on [Bioconductor](https://bioconductor.org/help/search/index.html?q=mixed+models/).

 ## Basic model fitting

-This section is to describe linear mixed models (LMM) under the following assumpitions:
-    1. The responses are linear combinations of the predictor variables;
-    2. the error residuals are normally-distributed residuals;
-    3. the random effects are normally distributed.
 ### Linear mixed models

+Linear mixed models (LMM) make the following assumptions:

+- The expected values of the responses are linear combinations of the fixed predictor variables and the random effects
+- The conditional distribution of the responses is Gaussian (equivalently, the residuals are Gaussian)
+- The random effects are normally distributed

 #### Frequentist

 The most commonly used packages and/or functions for frequentist LMMs are:

-- `r pkg("nlme", priority = "core")`: `nlme::lme()` conducts REML or ML estimation, can include multiple nested random effects, and construction residual correlation structures for heteroscedasticity.
+- `r pkg("nlme", priority = "core")`: `nlme::lme()` provides REML or ML estimation.
+Allows multiple nested random effects, and provides structures for modeling heteroscedastic and/or correlated residuals.
+Wald estimates of parameter uncertainty
-- `r pkg("lme4", priority = "core")`: `lmer4::lmer()`) conducts REML or ML estimation, can included multiple nested and random effects, can profile confidence intervals, and conduct parametric bootstrapping.
+- `r pkg("lme4", priority = "core")`: `lmer4::lmer()`) provides REML or ML estimation.
+Allows multiple nested or crossed random effects, can profile confidence intervals, and conduct parametric bootstrapping.
-- `r pkg("TMB")` is a flexible tool to implement complex random effect models

 #### Bayesian